Chapter 11 - Air Quality

 Most of California's transportation air quality requirements come from the federal Clean Air Act (FCAA) and the California Clean Air Act (CCAA).
 The FCAA, as amended in 1990, sets nationwide air quality standards, called National Ambient Air Quality Standards (NAAQS).
 The U.S. Environmental Protection Agency (U.S. EPA) administers the FCAA, sets the specific air quality and emissions standards, and delegates certain responsibilities to other federal agencies and to the states.
 U.S. EPA sets and updates both primary (health) and secondary (welfare) standards for the six "criteria pollutants" - carbon monoxide, lead, nitrogen dioxide, ozone, sulfur dioxide, and particulate matters (PM10 and PM2.5).

 In addition to the criteria air pollutants for which there are National Ambient Air Quality Standards (NAAQS), U.S. EPA and the California Air Resources Board (ARB) also regulate Toxic Air Contaminants (TACs, or air toxics).
 Most air toxics originate from human-made sources, including on-road mobile sources, non-road mobile sources (such as airplanes), areas sources (e.g., dry cleaners), and stationary sources (e.g., factories or refineries).
 Mobile Source Air Toxics (MSAT) make up a subset of the 188 (187 as of May 2014) air toxics defined by the FCAA.
 MSAT are compounds emitted from highway vehicles and non-road equipment.
-FHWA released updated Interim Guidance on Air Toxic Analysis for NEPA documents on December 6, 2012.
+FHWA released updated Interim Guidance on Mobile Source Air Toxic Analysis in NEPA Documents on January 18, 2023.

 The California Clean Air Act sets up a structure managed by ARB similar to the federal one for air toxics.
 All federal air toxics are incorporated into the California lists by reference.
 In addition, California regulates a large number other substances not currently on the federal list.
 Key California-only air toxics for consideration in transportation projects include diesel exhaust particulate matter and naturally occurring asbestos.